-3.4 When Do You Take Credit for A Story?
+3.4 When Do You Take Credit for a Story

-In initial adoption of Agile EVM practices, industry adopted several options on when one could claim progress on a Feature Level WP when using Stories as QBD.6 Due to the misalignment of accounting periods and Sprint cycles, methods included taking partial credit for a Story based on some lower level objective measure of the story itself in order to "normalize" variances.
-Since inception of this Guide however, industry has moved to the standardized use of claiming progress only when the story is 100% complete as the most objective measurement of credit for the Feature WP.
-This aligns with the binary nature of the corresponding Agile principle "Working software is the primary measure of progress".
+During initial adoption of integrating Agile and EVM practices, industry adopted several options on when one could claim progress on a Feature Level WP when using Stories as QBD.9 Due to the misalignment of accounting periods and Sprint cycles, methods included taking partial credit for a Story based on some lower-level objective measure of the story itself to "normalize" variances.
+Since the inception of this Guide, industry has moved to the standardized use of claiming progress only when the story is 100% complete as the most objective measurement of credit for the Feature WP.
+This aligns with the binary nature of the corresponding Agile principle "Working product is the primary measure of progress".